jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 small window of the ouput (that is, one that corresponds to a small window of the input), we show that combining lazy evaluation and caching of intermediate (partial) results provides incremental parsing.
-We also introduce a general purpose, simple data structure, to get rid of the linear complexity of lazy lists traversals while retaining its lazy properties.
+We also introduce a general purpose, simple data structure, to get rid of the linear complexity caused by lazy lists traversals while retaining its lazy properties.
 Finally, we complete our treatment of incremental parsing in an interactive system by showing how our parsing machinery can be improved to support error-correction.

 # Introduction

-(Introduce example Expr = Int | Add Expr Expr / SExpr ?)
+> Introduce example Expr = Int | Add Expr Expr / SExpr ?

 In an interactive system, a lazy evaluation strategy provides a special form of incremental computation: the amount of output that is demanded drives the computation to be performed.
-In other words, the systems responds to incremental movement of the potion of the output being viewed by the user (window) by incremental computation of the intermediate structures.
+In other words, the system responds to incremental movement of the portion of the output being viewed by the user (window) by incremental computation of the intermediate structures.

 This suggests that we can take advantage of lazy evaluation to implement